eth-infinitism/account-abstraction/eip/EIPS/eip-aa-rules.md

 If not addressed, this would make the job of maintaining a mempool of valid `UserOperations` and producing valid bundles computationally infeasible and susceptible to DoS attacks.

-This document describes set of validation rules that, if applied by a block builder prior including a `UserOperation`, can prevent such attacks.
+This document describes a set of validation rules that, if applied by a bundler before accepting a `UserOperation` into the mempool can prevent such attacks.

 ## Specification